NaimShk07/MERN_Stack_Interview_Prep/MissedInterviewQuestion/03_datanova.md

 ---

-## 19. can we mongodb without javascript
+## 19. can we use mongodb without javascript

 - MongoDB can be used with many programming languages.
 - Although MongoDB uses a JavaScript-like syntax in its shell (like db.collection.find()), you don't need to use JavaScript to interact with it in real projects.